Bassna/Roleplaying-Menu/README.md

 ## Random RP Lines! ##

-Choose a single category to get a random line pre-saved RP for that category.
+Choose a single category to get a random line from your own pre-saved RP for that category.

 ![randomrandom](https://github.com/Bassna/Roleplaying-Menu/assets/33616653/63ed922f-4e91-4061-8962-f905d7d83802)